-Sometime between 2008 and 2010, the concrete tower at Keahole was replaced by the post light, shown at left, that is topped with a diamond-shaped daymark.
+Sometime between 2008 and 2010, the concrete tower at Keahole was replaced by at metal post light that is topped with a diamond-shaped daymark.
 The pole's flashing white flight has a red sector that covers rocks off Makolea and Kaiwi Points.

 Although the airport's aerobeacon can be seen farther offshore than the Keahole Point Light, the Keahole Light still serves the important role of marking the western extreme of the island of Hawai'i.

 Head Keepers: Harry Gregson (1906 - 1907), John K. Makahi (1907 – 1913), Samuel Leleo (1914 – 1915).